fastqe/fastqe/paper.md

 😆 😄 😄 💩
 ```

 An alternative to emoji can also be used with the `--noemoji` option.
-In this mode  ASCII boxes can be used to proportionally indicate sequence quality with the height of the box proportioanl to a higher PHRED score.
+In this mode  ASCII boxes can be used to proportionally indicate sequence quality with the height of the box proportional to a higher PHRED score.

 ```
 $ fastqe --noemoji sample.50bp.fastq.gz